dreamcatcher-tech/network/Inbox/2025-06-02 1639 a spritz clone reader frame.md

 test your comprehension on passages so we can know what writing styles are easy for you to digest.

 use a dyslexic font.

+would be super useful in quest3 bx can make a large sized thing, and take advantage of the quests high refresh rate.

+have jog dials and scrubbing / timeline tools